wayneeseguin/graft/docs/guides/aws-integration.md

 # AWS Integration Guide

-Spruce integrates with AWS services to retrieve configuration values and secrets from Parameter Store and Secrets Manager.
+graft integrates with AWS services to retrieve configuration values and secrets from Parameter Store and Secrets Manager.

 ## AWS Parameter Store